What is a career as a Private Investigator like?

 IQ Level 3 Certificate in Principles of Professional Private Investigation (RQF)

 The IQ Level 3 Certificate in Principles of Professional Private Investigation (RQF) has been designed primarily for those people who have no little or no private investigation experience or qualifications.
 It is a comprehensive A to Z teaching course containing 12 modules which make up 5 units which equate to 240 hours of learning.
-The final exam consists of three papers, one multi choice questionnaire paper and two short answer papers, each given 1 hour to complete.
-The pass mark is 70%.
-You will also be required to be invigilated via Skype whilst you sit the exam.
+The final exam consists of a workbook with 46 short answer questions covering all 5 units.
+There is no time limit to complete the workbook.
 The time required to complete the course will very much depend on the amount of time and effort that you are willing to devote.
 Normally students studying on a part time basis will take three months to complete the course however; we have had students who have studied on a full time basis complete it within six weeks.
 The course offers all the knowledge that an investigator would require to enter the industry as a fully competent professional.